Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 ### Do not hide

 Relying on default or _pro forma_ values instead of `null` obviously paves the way to epic fails.

+That's a rather strange idea that there could be a programming language without `null`.

 ### Every null check must be sane